How to Write a Resume for Notion

 1Prioritizing quantity of experience over depth and craft

-Notion's team is small and intentional — they hire people who go deep, not wide.
-A resume listing 15 shallow bullet points across many projects is less compelling than 6 detailed bullets that show genuine craft, thoughtful decision-making, and first-principles reasoning.
-Quality over quantity mirrors Notion's own product philosophy.
+Notion's team is small and intentional — it hires people who go deep, not wide, and passes on candidates who don't clear the craft bar.
+A resume listing 15 shallow bullets is less compelling than 6 detailed ones that show genuine craft, thoughtful decisions, and first-principles reasoning.
+As Ivan Zhao puts it, make the common path great rather than sprawling across edge cases.

-2Describing what you built without explaining why or how you thought about it
+2Describing what you built without the why or the tradeoff

-Notion values first-principles thinking.
-A bullet that says 'Built a notification system' tells them nothing about your thought process.
-Add context: What trade-offs did you consider?
-Why did you choose this approach?
-What user problem drove the decision?
-This kind of reasoning is what separates Notion candidates.
+Notion screens for 'truth seekers.'
+A bullet that says 'Built a notification system' tells them nothing about your reasoning.
+Add the tradeoff: what did you consider, why did you choose this approach, what user problem drove it?
+Ivan Zhao frames every decision — business, design, technical — as 'making tradeoffs,' and that reasoning is what separates Notion candidates.

 3Ignoring the mission and treating Notion as just another tech company

-Notion is deeply mission-driven around making tools for thought accessible to everyone.
-A generic tech resume that could apply to any company signals that you haven't engaged with what makes Notion unique.
-Reference experience with knowledge management, productivity tools, or empowering non-technical users to show genuine alignment.
+Notion's mission is to make it possible for everyone to shape the tools that shape their lives.
+A generic tech resume that could apply anywhere signals you haven't engaged with what makes Notion unique.
+Reference knowledge management, productivity tools, or empowering non-technical users to show genuine alignment.

 4Overcomplicating your resume layout or language

-Notion's product philosophy centers on simplicity and clarity.
-Your resume should embody the same values — clean structure, concise language, and no unnecessary complexity.
-If your resume feels overdesigned or wordy, it's a subtle signal that you might not share Notion's instinct for simplicity.
+Notion's product philosophy centers on simplicity, and its craft bar shows up in how a resume reads.
+Clean structure, concise language, and no unnecessary complexity embody the same values.
+An overdesigned or wordy resume is a subtle signal that you don't share Notion's instinct for making the common path great.

 Frequently Asked Questions